On the Complexity of Various Parameterizations of Common Induced Subgraph Isomorphism: Introduction

 \section{Introduction}

-A common induced subgraph of two graphs $G_1$ and $G_2$ is a graph that is isomorphic to induced subgraphs of each.
-The problem of finding a common induced subgraph of maximum number of vertices (or edges) has many applications in a number of domains including bioinformatics and chemistry \cite{Grindley1993,Koch1996,Yamaguchi2004,MW81,RW02}.
-In the decision version of the problem, we are given an integer $k$ and the question is to decide if there is a solution with at least $k$ vertices.
-We say that $k$ is the natural parameter of the problem, that is the solution size.
+A common induced subgraph of two graphs $G_1$ and $G_2$ is a graph that is isomorphic to an induced subgraph of both graphs.
+The problem of finding a common induced subgraph with the maximum number of vertices (or edges) has many applications in a number of domains including bioinformatics and chemistry \cite{Grindley1993,Koch1996,MW81,RW02,Yamaguchi2004}.
+In the decision version of the problem, we are given an integer $k$ and the question is to decide whether there is a solution with at least $k$ vertices.
+We say that the solution size $k$ is the \emph{natural parameter} of the problem.

-Concerning its classical complexity, \mcis is $\np$-complete, and remains so on bipartite graphs and graphs with bounded treewidth.
-However, the problem is in $\p$ for trees \cite{Garey1979} and graphs of (both) bounded treewidth and bounded degree \cite{Akutsu1993}.
+Concerning its classical complexity, \mcis is $\np$-complete, and remains so on forests.
+When the common subgraph is required to be connected, the problem is in $\p$ for trees \cite{Garey1979}.
+Moreover, \mcis is also in $\p$ when the two input graphs are connected and (both) have bounded treewidth and bounded degree \cite{Akutsu1993}.